Alberta CAEC Test

 • Hinton, Edson, Taber, Fox Lake, Cold Lake, Slave Lake, and more…

-Alberta’s Role in Developing the CAEC
+Alberta’s role in developing the CAEC

 Alberta played a leading role in developing the CAEC alongside eight other provinces and territories, including: